Thick hyperbolic 3-manifolds with bounded rank: Simplicial ruled surfaces

-Here, $ S_{>\epsilon}$ is the $\epsilon$-thick part of $S$, so the lemma says that the diameter of $S$ is bounded rel $S_{>\epsilon}$.
+\begin{proof} If $S_{<\epsilon}$ is nonempty, we have a curve of length at most $2\epsilon$.
+Otherwise, the bounded diameter lemma says that Assume a shortest essential curve $\gamma$ on $S$ has length more than $2D$.
+Then there are two points $x,y $ on $\gamma$ that cut $\gamma$ into two arcs both of length at least $D$.
+If $\alpha$ is an arc with length at most $D$ joining $x,y$ then one of the two $\alpha$-surgeries on $\gamma$ is essential and shorter than $\gamma$, a contradiction. \end{proof}

 Note that in general, we have no fixed lower curvature bound for simplicial ruled surfaces in $M$, so a priori there may be simplicial ruled surfaces whose $\epsilon$-thick parts are empty, even when $\epsilon$ is small relative to the pinching constants $\kappa^\pm$ of $M$.